Second Battle of Fort Wagner: Aftermath

-The fort was reinforced by Brig.
-Gen. Johnson Hagood's brigade shortly after the assault had ended.
-The garrison of Fort Wagner was then changed during the night, and Gen. Hagood assumed command.
-He was relieved by Col. Laurence M. Keitt, who commanded the fort until it was abandoned on September 7.
-Gen Hagood wrote a book titled Memoirs of the War of Secession, in which he states that the constant bombardment from the Union guns in the weeks following the second battle had unearthed such large numbers of the Union dead buried after the assault of July 18, and the air was so sickening with the smell of death, that one could no longer stand to be in the fort.
+The fort was reinforced by Brigadier General Johnson Hagood's brigade shortly after the assault had ended.
+The garrison of Fort Wagner was then changed during the night, and General Hagood assumed command.
+He was relieved by Colonel Laurence M. Keitt, who commanded the fort until it was abandoned on September 7.
+General Hagood wrote a book titled Memoirs of the War of Secession, in which he states that the constant bombardment from the Union guns in the weeks following the second battle had unearthed such large numbers of the Union dead buried after the assault of July 18, and the air was so sickening with the smell of death, that one could no longer stand to be in the fort.
 The constant bombardment caused Confederate soldiers who were killed during the siege to be buried in the walls of Wagner, and they were also constantly being unearthed.
 Following the Union repulse, engineers besieged the fort.
 The Confederates abandoned the fort on September 7, 1863, after resisting 60 days of shelling, it having been deemed untenable because of the damage from constant bombardment, lack of provisions, and the close proximity of the Union siege trenches to Wagner.